cycfi/elements/docs/layout.md

 Effects:
 1. The `subject` will assume the given `stretch` value.
-2. The stretch value has no effect to elements with fixed vertical sizes.
+2. The stretch value has no effect to elements with fixed *vertical limits*.

 For example, the image below shows how three elements are laid out in an `htile`, with stretch values of `0.5`, `1.0` and `1.5`, respectively: